ddsbook/blog/2014/02/reproducible-research-sucuri-darkleech-data.md

 It's super-`#spiffy` to see organizations like [Sucuri](http://sucuri.net/) share data and insight.
 Since they did some great work (both in data capture and sharing of their analyses), I thought it might be fun (yes, Jay & I have a strange notion of "fun") to "show the work" in R. You should read [their post](http://blog.sucuri.net/2014/02/darkleech-bitly-com-insightful-statistics.html) first before playing along at home.
 We'll provide links to the data file at the end of this post.

 I combined the three Darkleech bit.ly files and stuck a proper header it, which makes it much easier to handle with `read.csv()`.
-I also normalized all the timestamp formats (they are all "%Y:%m:%d %H:%M:%S" now).
+I also normalized all the timestamp formats (they are all "`%Y:%m:%d %H:%M:%S`" now).

 	:::r
 	library(plyr)